-2.7 It is noted that over 71% of respondents scored the service at either 4 or 5 out of 5 on all aspects, which is a 2% increase on 2018.
+3.5.
+It is noted that 85% of respondents scored the service at either 4 or 5 out of 5 on all aspects, which is a 5% decrease on 2020.
+This can be partially explained as one respondent rated all aspects as 4 (good) other than their understanding of the reasoning behind the approval of their application, for which they gave a 3 (okay/acceptable).
 The overall results are represented under the satisfaction parameters detailed at 2.5 as follows: